 Page metrics and Google analytics are also invaluable in gathering information such as content overview – knowing which pages on your site/publication gets the most visits will give you an idea of what content they are looking for, once you find this gem of data, act upon it and create more of what the consumer requires.

 Consider writing blogs and supplying valuable content

-Content is the one thing that all consumers search for, it is what drives the internet and its engines.
-By continuously creating fresh, relevant quality content you are making you and your site infinitely more discoverable.
 When blogs or content contain relevant, informative content on a regular basis they can help you achieve a wide range of goals, you will raise your brand awareness and build.
 If your content is of a premium quality you will also position yourself as a thought leader, a source that consumers will turn to when they require information in your field.
 This in turn will demonstrate your organizations expertise and further fuel consumer confidence in your product which in turn will lead to more traffic/sales and subscriptions.
 Also consider placing this content in places that consumers of a like-minded nature will appreciate them, this could be social media groups, niche markets or specialized areas pertaining to your field of expertise.

 Convert all traffic into email subscribers